tuxxon/SetupWizard/README.md

 # SetupWizard
-This repo reconfigured the old SetupWizard to work fine with androidx.
+This repo reconfigured the old SetupWizard to work fine with androidx and AppCompat.

 ## For you reference,
 the old things are below.